-Oak Springs vs Wooten Elementary: F-Rated Schools in High-Value Neighborhoods
+Oak Springs vs Wooten Elementary: F-Rated AISD Campuses, $147K Price Gap

 Oak Springs Elementary scored an F with 58 out of 100 on the 2025 TEA accountability rating.
 Wooten Elementary scored an F with 49 out of 100.
-Both are Austin ISD elementary schools serving communities with significant economic challenges.
-And yet the median home price near Oak Springs is $625,000, while Wooten comes in at $610,000.
-Those are not cheap neighborhoods.
-So what is going on?
+Both are Austin ISD elementary schools, both serve overwhelmingly economically disadvantaged populations, and yet the median sale price in the Oak Springs zone over the last 12 months is $577,000 while the Wooten zone is $430,000.
+That is a real spread, and it tells you a lot about how the Austin market is actually pricing location relative to school scores.

 Oak Springs vs Wooten: Quick Comparison